 Experience mindset is a form of perception and action that meets the requirements of the digital era and is maximally human-centered.
 Thus, a possible way to improve the quality of all the components of our formula at the same time is to integrate the Experience mindset into the company's culture.
 The UXDA team practice of conducting multiple workshops on the development of the experience mindset shows that such a transformation is possible only through external facilitation due to the high inertia of the cultural legacy.

 Building its business on this formula, UXDA has become the world's leading financial UX design agency in only four years.
 We received great recognition from banks, financial companies and Fintech startups from 27 countries, which is demonstrated by many awards, client testimonials and an NPS (Net Promoter Score) rate of 81.
-We started from scratch without investments, and, in a couple of years, the agency’s income exceeded one million euros, which usually takes much more time and resources.
+We started from scratch without investments, and, in a couple of years, the agency’s income exceeded one million euros, which usually takes much more time and resources for design firms.
 And all of this without having a geographical advantage through locating offices in Silicon Valley, New York or London!

 In full accordance with the formula described here, the key priorities of our team are the best experience for our customers, the highest quality of service and a clear and transparent business model that uses design thinking at all levels.
 This allows the UXDA team to design services that provide maximum value to end users, which, in turn, forms a stable basis for the success of our customers who rely on the described formula.